Text Copied

 Note : LED works only for the device which sends data in RANDOM.
 For example, On|Off or Open|Close

-Now provide the value (ON) you receive when your device is active and (OFF) when device is inactive in the respective space given.
+Now provide the value (ON) you receive when your device is active and (OFF) when the device is inactive in the respective space given.
 Choose your desired color.
-Based on the color chosen, LED will blink representing the device status.
+Based on the color chosen, the LED will blink representing the device status.

-Switch Widget :
+8. Switch Widget

 This is a user interactive widget where you can control the activity of device from the UI itself.

-Based on the topic / event received by device, you can make your device ON / OFF or the action you need to perform with the subscribed data.
+You can choose which kind of data you wish to get : Live or Historical.
+Based on the topic/event received by device, you can make your device ON/OFF or the action you need to perform with the subscribed data.

 You can manually ON/OFF the device with the switch widget.